sajeesh84/sajeeshnair.com/content/posts/Trust Battery.md

 Trust Battery is coined by Toby Lutke, Shopify CEO.
 It is a simple mental model that applies the Battery and Charge analogy to Trust between people.

-My mental model for trust especially is a slight variant.
-Esp. in the context of workplace and my team.
+My mental model for trust is a slight variant.
+Especially in the context of workplace and my team.

 I start all my interactions/relations with 100% Trust.
 And then if the person doesn't live up to the trust level they lose some charge.
 If they do well it stays at 100%.
 If someone loses charge(constantly) beyond a level it makes very less sense to invest my time/energy in working with that person.